hyperfiddle/electric-fiddle/src/electric_tutorial/amb.md

   * `true` branches return `x` - six times
   * `false` branches return `(e/amb)` - three times
   * i.e. something like: `(e/amb (e/amb 1 2 3) (e/amb) (e/amb 1 2 3))`, where the middle `false`/`2` branch has been elided.
 * Conclusion: `if` produces useful results today only when used with singular values.
 When used with non-singular values, you will get wide products which don't seem useful.
+Instead, **use `e/for` to narrow down your tables to individual values**, which is very natural.
+The cartesian product semantics of the language are not often needed from userland.
 * We acknowledge the semantics gap here, we're still exploring and figuring out the right semantics.
+[Verse](https://simon.peytonjones.org/assets/pdfs/verse-conf.pdf)'s if operator has more useful semantics, for example.
 Future work!
 The current semantics, despite being sometimes surprising, are at least well defined and consistent.